 Find a good hiding place.
 Store the cash in a safe place, such as a safe deposit box kept at a bank your spouse does not use.

 Get the help of a trusted friend or family member.
 If there is someone you can confide in, be open with them about what you are keeping from your spouse.
 Leave them with instructions on what to do with the money if something happens to you.
 Your friend may also be willing to hold the money for you in his account or at his house.

 Open a separate bank account for yourself.
-Go to a bank that your spouse does not have an account with.
+Go to a bank where your spouse does not have an account.
 When opening an account, opt not to get bank statements sent to your house.
 Check statements online or get them sent to a friend's or work address.
 When doing online banking at home, open a secret tab or browser in "incognito mode" to avoid the site visit being recorded on your viewing history.
 Alternatively, clear that site from your browser history immediately after.

 Create a PayPal account and hide it from your spouse.
 Set up an account as another way to store money, financial commentator and journalist David Koch and his wife, Libby Koch, suggest in "How to Keep a Secret Bank Account" for the News Corp Australia Network.
 See if you can arrange to receive payment from employers or get money sent from friends who also have accounts.